Nathan-88/zero_day/0x00-vagrant/README.md

-what the command uname print when you run it without an option is linux
+what the command "uname" prints when you run it without an option is linux